Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Results (Topic-to-Twister and Style-Transfer)

-\paragraph{\textbf{Style-Transfer}} On the other hand, we see better performance across the board for the Style-Transfer setting as facilitated by the additional high-quality paraphrases we include in TwistList 2.0.
-We hypothesize that the reason for this is that Style-Transfer requires already having access to a well-formed input, and additionally acts as an extended, very prescriptive form of an input topic, where the entire tongue-twister is predefined in structure and semantics.
+\paragraph{\textbf{Style-Transfer}} On the other hand, we see better performance across the board for the style-transfer setting as facilitated by the additional high-quality paraphrases we include in TwistList 2.0.
+We hypothesize that the reason for this is that style-transfer requires already having access to a well-formed input, and additionally acts as an extended, very prescriptive form of an input topic, where the entire tongue twister is predefined in structure and semantics.
 As a result, we see Baichuan outperform ChatGPT on the criteria of Entertainment and Relevance, whilst Flan-T5 trained on the 13k split outperforms ChatGPT regarding semantic coherence of the output.
-Importantly, we see Baichuan perform much better in the Style-Transfer task than in the Topic-to-Twister setting, suggesting that Baichuan requires much more explicit instruction to generate high-quality outputs and understand a given prompt.
+Interestingly, we observe that ByT5 trained on only 2k examples performs more closely to the 13k version than is seen in Flan-T5, suggesting the alternative tokenization approach allows ByT5 to learn the relevant patterns from fewer examples.
+Importantly, we see Baichuan perform much better in the style-transfer task than in the topic-to-twister setting, suggesting that Baichuan requires much more explicit instruction to generate high-quality outputs and understand a given prompt.